cortexrd/Knack-Toolkit-Library/README.md

 pane.
 This is what we refer to as the Prod mode and is the default.

-But with the KTL, it is now possible to switch to Dev mode instantly to allow loading your Javascript and CSS code at run-time directly from your hard drive.
+But with the KTL, it is now possible to switch to Dev mode instantly to load your Javascript and CSS code at run-time directly from your hard drive.
 This means you can now code and save on your workstation, without having to copy/paste the code to the Builder every time you want to test a change.

 This mode enables you (the developer) to work more efficiently by using your favorite code editor with all its bells and whistles, instead of